mattjegan/awesome-hacktoberfest/code-of-conduct.md

 # Contributor Covenant Code of Conduct

+#Why do I need a code of conduct?

+A code of conduct is a document that establishes expectations for behavior for your project’s participants.
+Adopting, and enforcing, a code of conduct can help create a positive social atmosphere for your community.
+Codes of conduct help protect not just your participants, but yourself.
+If you maintain a project, you may find that unproductive attitudes from other participants can make you feel drained or unhappy about your work over time.A code of conduct empowers you to facilitate healthy, constructive community behavior.
+Being proactive reduces the likelihood that you, or others, will become fatigued with your project, and helps you take action when someone does something you don’t agree with.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as